We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Why Choose Arbtech?

-Arbtech are the best asset you can possibly have when you need ecology or tree surveys to help you obtain planning permission.
+Watch this video to see why Arbtech are the best asset you can possibly have when you need ecology or tree surveys to help you obtain planning permission.

 Noise Survey for Planning

-Over the course of the planning stage of any new development, a number of factors need to be considered.
-If protected species of animals or plants could be present, an ecology survey will be needed, if trees are on the development site, an arboricultural survey will be needed, and various other assessments may be required in order to organise the necessary inspections and meet the strict conditions of your local council.
+Over the course of the planning stage of any new development proposal, a number of factors need to be considered.
+If protected species of animals or plants could be present, an ecology survey will be needed, or if trees are on the development site, an arboricultural survey will be needed.

-Exposure to noise can be difficult to bypass, not helped by the many different types of noise that could affect the occupants of a building, such as background noise, commercial noise, construction noise, environmental noise, industrial noise, occupational noise, temporary noise and workplace noise.
-Likewise, internal and external noise from a development can alter the noise character in an area, infringing on the status quo of people and wildlife in the vicinity, and raising concerns in the minds of the local authorities.
+Various other assessments may be required in order to organise the necessary inspections and meet the strict conditions of your local council.
+Exposure to noise can be difficult to bypass, not helped by the many different types of noise that could affect the occupants of a building, such as background noise, commercial noise, road traffic noise, construction noise, environmental noise, industrial noise, occupational noise, temporary noise and workplace noise.

-Prior to allowing any private, industrial and commercial development to generate noise to such an extent that it has an environmental impact or suffer from excessive noise from the surroundings, it would be worthwhile to consider potential noise impact pre-emptively and question whether it could cause a noise nuisance in or as a result of the local area.
-It is possible to do this by booking a noise assessment, allowing an acoustic consultant to undertake a risk assessment over excess noise, help with planning applications, and bring with it many other benefits such as noise surveying for health and safety purposes.
+Internal noise and external noise from a development can alter the noise character in an area, infringing on the status quo of people, wildlife and nearby residents in the vicinity, and raising concerns in the minds of the local authorities.
+Prior to allowing any private, industrial and commercial premises to generate noise to such an extent that it has an environmental impact or suffer from excessive noise from the surroundings, it is worthwhile to consider potential noise impact pre-emptively and question whether it could cause a noise nuisance in or as a result of the local area.

 Acoustic Design